 Do not kid yourselves!
 Managing electronics and media with children is one of the most challenging issues facing parents today.
 Studies universally show that overuse of electronics is “harmful” to children.
-In our opinion one of the primary impacts is they negatively impact a childs’ ability to develop relationships.
-Children loose sensitivity, thoughtfulness, and empathy.
+In our opinion, one of the primary impacts is they negatively impact a child’s ability to develop relationships.
+Children lose sensitivity, thoughtfulness, and empathy.

-Many parents have a reactive approach to managing phones/pads/games.
-They wait until they are fed up, then over react.
-This generally results in conflict/yelling and upset.
-A better approach would seem to be to develop a plan in advance of loosing you patience.
-Try to involve your child in a discussion involving time limits, times of use/non use, etc. This will not be easy, but if you can get buy in from your child, the chances of having a workable plan will be greatly increased.
+Many parents have a reactive approach to managing phones/iPads/games.
+They wait until they are fed up, then overreact.
+This generally results in conflict/yelling and getting upset.
+A better approach would be to develop a plan in advance of losing your patience.
+Try to involve your child in a discussion involving time limits, times of use/non use, etc..
+This will not be easy, but if you can get buy in from your child, the chances of having a workable plan will be greatly increased.

-Consider giving your child an outdoor experience like Kingsley Pines Camp, Outward Bound, to where electronic are NOT available.
+Consider giving your child an outdoor experience like Kingsley Pines Camp, or Outward Bound, where electronic are NOT available.

 Please share your your experiences and input.